Psychosis

 Context: Shown in February & November 2009 at Camden People's Theatre, London as part of Scenepool.
 Accompanied by an original composition by Stephen Hughes.
 This work began an enquiry that would help tjb form the basis of an enquiry for xis doctoral research.
 It is therefore notable as a key point in the evolution of tjb’s practice.

 In order to begin to understand the construct of who xe was as a performance artist coming from a theatrical tradition xe purposefully mixed two distinct styles of form; opening the work with one and concluding with another.
-Contrasting in two, the ‘performed‘ persona (a term xe would later reject) and the ‘real‘ actions of Performance Art, xe wanted to sharply juxtapose rather than synthesize them into a hybrid Live Art form.
+Contrasting in two, the ‘performed‘ persona (a term she would later reject) and the ‘real‘ actions of Performance Art, she wanted to sharply juxtapose rather than synthesize them into a hybrid Live Art form.
 The intention of this experiment was to affect the audience’s perception of the Being of the persona on stage.
 Allowing them to see a notable shift (perhaps disjointed) in its presence through two forms (Butoh and bleeding).
 Evidenced by audience feedback gathered at the end of both performances, the work had demonstrated an incongruity and would form the origin for further enquiry regarding perception.
 The initial findings appeared to indicate how the construction of Self may be split. tjb became fascinated with the idea of perception from hereon: what made up the perceived whole, and how could one account for the distinctly different perceptions that were created by the same event for different audience members.
 There follows a selection of three responses to this work:

 The artist was not a person nor a body, more so another, a spirit maybe, a sacrifice, a martyr, I suppose if I believe in ‘God’ or let’s say instead of that I believed in “religion” then the artist was Christ but something higher than a body of figure.
 Which yes, did change over the course of the performance, [as] the artist went from human shape to a contortion, to almost a metamorphosis from this human form to the “light” or being/spirit.